fsbolero/fsbolero.github.io/docs/Hosting.md

     In WebAssembly mode without prerendering, this actually doesn't insert any content.
     Indeed, in this mode, all that is needed is the container element and the `boleroScript` (see below).
-    So if you know that you will always run your app in WebAssembly mode without prerendering, then you can simply not insert the `rootComp`.
+    So if you know that you will always run your app in WebAssembly mode without prerendering, then you can simply not insert the `comp`.
     This way, you won't need a reference from the server project to the client project.

-    Note that this is the only way to insert dynamic content in a static page.
-    If you use functions like `comp` or `ecomp`, the component's initial HTML will be inserted in the page, but no dynamic behavior will take place.
+    Note that other functions in the `comp` family, such a `ecomp` and `lazyComp`, will not work correctly here.

 * `boleroScript` inserts a `<script>` tag pointing to the JavaScript file that starts the application.
     It knows which script to insert (either `blazor.webassembly.js` or `blazor.server.js`) based on the `server` and `devToggle` values passed to `AddBoleroHost`.